Halytskyi/SmartThings/home-cluster/smart-low-voltage-ups/module1/README.md

 ## Main functions

-- control charge process for 2 batteries from DC or Solar chargers;
+- control charge process for 2 batteries from DC or Solar inputs;
 - two batteries can be charged simultaneously;
 - start batteries charge if voltage >5V and <12.5V;
-- charging will be enabled if input voltage on charger >=15.0V;
+- charging will be enabled if input voltage to charger >=15.0V;
 - stop charge batteries if current consumption from them >0.1A;
-- stop charge batteries if charging current <0.15A or was received signal from charger status LED;
+- stop charge batteries if input voltage <15V or charging current <0.15A or was received signal from charger status LED;
 - measuring batteries temperature, don't start batteries charge if temperature >42°C and stop charge if >45°C;
-- measuring charger temperature, don't start batteries charge if charger temperature >50°C and stop charge if >60°C;
 - enable batteries outputs if voltage >12.0V, disable if batteries discharged (less 11.5V)
 - measuring batteries temperature, don't enable outputs if batteries temperature >42°C and disable outputs if >45°C;
 - measuring voltage, current and power consumption on batteries and chargers with ability sending data to server via [PJON protocol](https://github.com/gioblu/PJON);